Kpasha/cookiecutter-data-science/README.rst

     │   ├── jupyter.ipynb  <- An example of including a jupyter notebook in sphinx docs │   ├── make.bat       <- An automation file for Windows
-    │   ├── readme.rst     <- A link to include the top-level README in the sphinx docs │   ├── rmarkdown.Rmd  <- An example of including an R markdown file in sphinx docs │   ├── rmd.md         <- The output of the R markdown file that will be included │   ├── rmd_files      <- Local files used by the R markdown output file rmd.md │   │   └── figure-markdown_strict
+    │   ├── readme.rst     <- A link to include the top-level README in the sphinx docs │   ├── rmd.Rmd        <- An example of including an R markdown file in sphinx docs │   ├── rmd.md         <- The output of the R markdown file that will be included │   ├── slidoc.rst     <- A link to include the main module in the sphinx docs │   └── tests.rst      <- A link to include the tests in the sphinx docs │
-    │   │       └── pressure-1.png
-    │   ├── slidoc.rst     <- A link to include the main module in the sphinx docs │   └── tests.rst      <- A link to include the tests in the sphinx docs │